We combined our dream components and made them portable

 DARK WHEEL takes care that all control elements have unique notes, even if the user combines them at same time.
 DARK WHEEL firmware covers the complete logic, the user can focus on mapping DJ functions.
 This concept allows powerful mappings to be created very easily.

-Quite easy, no software or any tools are needed, DARK WHEEL firmware offers a power setup feature (similar to DARK FADER), we will describe in detail in manual, but here for 2 examples in summary:
+Quite easy, no software or any tools are needed, DARK WHEEL firmware offers a power setup feature (similar to DARK FADER), we will describe in detail in manual, examples:

 - How to activate 4 deck mode?: Press and hold top DECK button on power ON init, now select your preferred 4th mode (3) via pressing the 4th hotcue button (below jogwheel).
 Release all buttons, done.
 In future the top buttons toggle between 4 decks.
 DARK WHEEL stores all customizing permanently.